microsoft/vscode-docs/docs/python/editing.md

 ## Autocomplete and IntelliSense

 IntelliSense is a general term for code editing features that relate to code completion.
 Take a moment to look at the example below.
 When **print** is typed, notice how IntelliSense populates auto-completion options.
-The user is also given a list of option when the they begin to type the variable named, **greeting**.
+The user is also given a list of options when they begin to type the variable named, **greeting**.

 ![Hello World Example for IntelliSense](images/editing/hello-world.gif)